felixmarvindev/school-biometric-system/docs/stories/01-school-setup/phase-1-school-registration.md

 ### Talking Points

-- "Registration takes less than a minute"
+- "Registration is a simple two-step process"
 - "Each school gets a unique code for identification"
 - "All data is validated before saving"
+- "School and admin are created together in a single transaction - if anything fails, nothing is saved"
+- "This ensures data consistency and prevents orphaned records"
 - "This creates the foundation for the school's isolated data"

 ### Expected Questions

 **Q: What happens after registration?**
-A: The next phase adds admin account creation, then they can log in.
+A: The admin account is created during registration.
+After the success screen, they're automatically redirected to the login page where they can log in with their credentials.

 **Q: Can schools change their code later?**
 A: School code should remain stable, but we'll add ability to update other information in Phase 4.